yt-project/yt/doc/source/developing/releasing.rst

 (see  :ref:`tagging-a-release-release`) and select the branch from which the release will be cut.

 Now it's time to generate some release notes.
-To get a nice starting point, try using the ``uv`` script `draft_yt_release_notes.py <https://gist.github.com/chrishavlin/248adea4296abb7bcdbaac952f304cf0>`_ and copying the output into the new draft release.
+To get a nice starting point, try using the ``uv`` script `draft_yt_release_notes.py <https://gist.github.com/chrishavlin/248adea4296abb7bcdbaac952f304cf0>`_.
+You can run the script directly from the gist using ``uv`` and the url to the raw script (check the readme at the gist).
 This script will pull all the issues and pull requests that have been tagged to a specified GitHub milestone and do some initial categorizing to produce a decent draft for release notes.
-It will still need some manual attention: update the release summary text, add any highlights if desired, add PRs that are missing.
+You can then create a draft release manually via the GitHub interface and copy in your draft notes, or if using ``gh``, you can do so from the command line with ``gh release create --draft --notes-file <file> --target <branch>``.
+The initial notes created by the ``draft_yt_release_notes.py`` will still need some manual attention: you should update the release summary text, add any highlights if desired, add PRs that are missing.
 At present, you'll also need to manually sort the frontend-specific changes by frontend to match previous release notes.

-Click "save" at any point to save a draft.
+When updating the draft via the GitHub interface, click "save" at any point to save a draft.
 Do NOT publish the draft yet.

 .. _doing-a-bugfix-release: